kora-projects/kora-docs/mkdocs/docs/en/documentation/logging-slf4j.md

 ## Other implementation

-Kora uses [slf4j-api](https://www.slf4j.org/) as the logging engine, you can plug in your own any compatible implementation.
+Kora uses [slf4j-api](https://www.slf4j.org/) as the logging engine, you can plug in any custom compatible implementation.
 The base module adds support for structured logs and the ability to configure logging levels via [config file](config.md).

 ### Dependency

 A generic logging implementation will need to be connected:

-=== ":fontawesome-brands-java: `Java`"
+===! ":fontawesome-brands-java: `Java`"

     Dependency `build.gradle`:
     ```groovy